emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `false`

-  Ignore loop delivery of messages for MQTT v3.1.1/v3.1.0, similar to <code>No Local</code> subscription option in MQTT 5.0.
+  Ignore loop delivery of messages for MQTT v3.1.1/v3.1.0, similar to `No Local` subscription option in MQTT 5.0.

 **mqtt.strict_mode**